 I was pleasantly surprised to see as much wildlife at Grand Teton as in nearby Yellowstone National Park.
 At the Tetons I saw moose, coyote, fox, buffalo, and even a grizzly bear near Moose Junction.

 If your looking for something fun to do, in the summer months you can take a gondola ride up to 9,095' to Couloir Restaurant.
 The gondola ride was free and only took about 10 minutes to ascend to the restaurant.
 While the dining there is a bit expensive, if you arrive early for happy hour you can enjoy cheap beers and panoramic views from the patio just below the restaurant.
-Trails branch upward also from there, if you are feeling adventurous.
-Just keep in mind you won't reach the summit of Grand Teton after happy hour drinks.
+Trails extend upward also from there, if you are feeling adventurous.